 It can take up to 12 porters, and there is a fee for that help, but you can see the Gorillas.
 A 94-year-old Italian woman was carried into Bwindi in such a way a few years back, it was on her bucket list to see the Mountain Gorillas, and she did.

-When it comes to age, the oldest Clients we had, an American Couple of 79 and 74 years old, wanted to trek the toughest Gorilla Group to Trek in Bwindi Impenetrable Forest.
+Our oldest Client, an American Couple of 79 and 74, wanted to trek the toughest Gorilla Group to Trek in Bwindi Impenetrable Forest when it comes to age.
 They did it and loved it.
-We often have clients in their 70’s trek Gorillas, and we make compensations for them to lighten the Trek, and it usually works out.
+We often have clients in their 70s trek Gorillas, and we compensate them for lightening the Trek, which usually works out.

 Knowing before going on a Gorilla Trekking Safari gives you an idea of what to expect on the Trek.
 Here is what one of our clients wrote about knowing before going.
 “I chose Kabiza Wilderness Safaris because I came across their beneficial pages on gorilla trekking and found them to be straightforward and incredibly helpful.
 Even if you choose to go with someone else- read some of Kabiza’s content, and you’ll have a better trip.”-Ananda G.

-Know about Gorilla Trekking before you.
-We give you all the advice that you will need for your once-in-a-lifetime Gorilla Encounter.
+Know about Trekking before you.
+We give you all the advice you need for your once-in-a-lifetime Gorilla Encounter.
 Please take advantage of what we know about Gorilla Trekking.

-Uninformed Trekkers have a lesser experience and more unanticipated surprises than those that know before they go.
+Uninformed Trekkers have lesser experience and more unanticipated surprises than those that know before they go.

 Am I fit enough for a Gorilla Trek?
-You can be, get started at Home before arriving for your Gorilla Safari
+You can be, get started at Home before arriving for your Gorilla Safari.
+Read more here.